The most common complication of small bowel Crohn's disease is bowel obstruction due to swelling.

 Other Types of Blockages

-The chronic intestinal inflammation that characterizes Crohn's disease may also lead to the development of scar tissue within the intestinal tract.
+The chronic intestinal inflammation that characterizes Crohn's disease may also lead to the development of scar tissue in the intestinal tract.

 As the cycle of inflammation and scarring continue, a segment of the tract may be become narrowed in what is known as a stricture (sometimes called stenosis).
 If a stricture narrows far enough, it may eventually obstruct the intestinal tract.